 This Mustang 2+2 (VIN 5F09A322626) was built as a Special Order -DSO 89 - for Transportation Services and finished on the 13th. of October 1964.

-The car was built in ordinary J-code Rangoon Red, but later transferred to another place within Ford for special treatment, where the special color Gold Metal Flake was applied as well as other goodies.
+The car was built in ordinary J-code Rangoon Red, but later transferred to another place within Ford for special treatment, where the special color Gold Metal Flake was applied as well as other gadgets.

 These modifications included Aircraft Driving Lights - visible in the lower front valance in the picture very similar to the original P51 Mustang concept car.